-However, it is proven that the church hill of Scuol was already inhabited in prehistoric times.
+However, it has been proven that the church hill of Scuol was already inhabited in prehistoric times.
 In the 50s, a ceramic disc was found on the north side of the church hill.
-In 1970, excavations were carried out around the church.
+In 1970 excavations were carried out around the church.
 Various old wall remains were found, which pointed to an original, probably Carolingian church.
-This burned down in 1258 and was subsequently built up in style.
+This burned down in 1258 and was subsequently built up style.
 This Romanesque church served its purpose until the beginning of the 16th century, when it became dilapidated.
-After that, Bernhard von Puschlav was commissioned to build a Gothic church.
+After that, Bernard of Poschiavo was commissioned to build a Gothic church.

-On the choir wall you can read at the top right: Anno 1516 Bernardus von Bosclaf has sent the Verck.
-Underneath, the stonemason's mark of the master builder is painted.
-Another master or journeyman sign is painted on the left side of the choir arch.
+On the choir wall you can read at the top right: Anno 1516 Bernardus von Bosclaf hat das Verck geent.
+Underneath is painted the stonemason's mark of the builder.
+Another master or journeyman's mark is painted on the left side of the choir arch.

 Further details can be found on the website of the Reformed Church of Scuol. www.scuol-ref.ch

 - Take the Rhaetian Railway (from Chur, Landquart/Prättigau or from the Upper Engadine) to Scuol-Tarasp.

 - Then take the local bus to the stop Scuol, Plaz

 - From the north: via Landquart – Klosters by car transport through the Vereina tunnel (Selfranga - Sagliains) or over the Flüela Pass into the Lower Engadine on H27

 - From the east: via Landeck / Austria in the direction of St. Moritz on H27